SynapeResearchSystemsCorp/Synapsers.MudBlazor.ThemeManager.Saver/README.md

-# MudBlazor.ThemeManager.Saver - Theme Saving Guide
+# MudBlazor ThemeManager Saver - Theme Saving Guide

 ## Overview

-MudBlazor.ThemeManager.Saver is a powerful component that allows you to design, customize, save, and manage themes for MudBlazor applications.
+MudBlazor ThemeManager Saver is a powerful component that allows you to design, customize, save, and manage themes for MudBlazor applications.
 This enhanced version focuses on theme saving and persistence functionality.

 ## Current Theme Management Features